Top of the morning to you! You OK? I just need us to talk about the advantages of SCEPTICISM in this digital age real quick, because I’m tired.

 I could go on all day with the instances, but I think the point has been made.

 Our biggest failing as humans is our gullibility; it is this weakness that cyber criminals so mercilessly exploit.
 The good news is we can manage it pretty well if we want to.
-We just need to remember to always PAUSE, HAVE A RETHINK, MIND WHAT WE POST, and BE GENERALLY SKEPTICAL (in a healthy dose of course) OF SOCIAL MEDIA BANDWAGONS.
+We just need to remember to always PAUSE, HAVE A RETHINK, MIND WHAT WE POST, and BE GENERALLY SCEPTICAL (in a healthy dose of course) OF SOCIAL MEDIA BANDWAGONS.

 Grace to you.